Tomato, Tuna and Cannellini Salad

 • Garnish your salad with the pear wedges.
 Serve immediately.

-Posted in recipes, salads0 Comments
+Posted in recipes, salads

 Chicken Curry Salad